 Leftovers keep in the refrigerator for up to 4 days or can be frozen up to a month.

 1 turkey carcass (skin, bones and any meat not cut off) or 3 lbs uncooked chicken wings

 2 carrots, roughly chopped

 3-4 cloves garlic

 1 teaspoon salt

 In a large pot combine turkey carcass, onion, carrots, garlic, salt and 12 cups of water.
 Simmer, covered, for 3-4 hours.
 You can also put everything in a crockpot and cook on low overnight.

 Pour stock through a sieve to strain out solids.
-You can use immediately, or place in mason jars in fridge until ready to use.
+You can use immediately, or place in mason jars in the fridge until ready to use.
 If refrigerating, the fat will solidify and is easily skimmed off prior to use.
 This makes more than you will need.
 Use the extras within a week or freeze up to 2 months.

 1 large onion, diced